What is Religious Studies?

-The Religious Studies curriculum also aims to contribute to students’ personal development and well-being and to community cohesion by promoting mutual; respect and tolerance in a diverse society.
-It will offer opportunities for personal reflection, deepening the understanding of the significance of religion in the lives of others – individually, communally and cross-culturally.
-Religious Studies plays an important role in preparing students for adult life, employment and lifelong learning.
-It helps children and young people become successful learners, confident individuals and responsible citizens.
-It gives them the knowledge, skills and understanding to discern and value truth and goodness, strengthening their capacity for making moral judgements and for evaluating different types of commitment to make positive and healthy choices.
-With this in mind it is clear that the curriculum will also make important contributions to other parts of the school curriculum such as the Human Life Skills, the Humanities, Science, English and the arts both in terms of knowledge and in terms of skills learnt through the curriculum.
+The RS curriculum aims to contribute to students’ personal development and well-being and to community cohesion by promoting mutual respect and tolerance in a diverse society.
+At HAWI, the RS curriculum offers opportunities for personal reflection, deepening the understanding of the significance of religion in the lives of others – individually, communally, and cross-culturally.
+Fundamentally, we teach RS to provide the knowledge, skills, and understanding to discern and value truth and goodness, strengthening their capacity to make moral judgements and to evaluate different types of commitment to make positive and healthy choices.
+With this in mind, it is clear that the RS curriculum contributes to other parts of the school agenda, such as fundamental British Values, social, moral, spiritual, and cultural development (SMSC), Human and Life Skills, ethics, and philosophy.
+RS will provide a firm academic foundation for further study in history, literature, art, science and many more - both in terms of knowledge and in terms of skills learnt through the curriculum.

-- provoke challenging questions about the meaning and purpose of life, beliefs, the self, issues of right and wrong, and what it means to be human
+- Challenging questions about the meaning and purpose of life, beliefs, the self, issues of right and wrong, and what it means to be human.

-- teach students to develop respect for others, including people with different faiths and beliefs, and help to challenge prejudice
+- Students to develop mutual respect for others, including people with different faiths and beliefs, and help to challenge prejudice and misconceptions.